Save a little bit of your corned beef and cabbage to make this Parsnip Soup with Corned Beef and Cabbage the day after St. Patrick’s Day!

 - Three ⅙-inch thick slices (4 ounces) cooked corned beef (fat trimmed, chopped and discarded)

 - 2 large (about 13-ounces) parsnips, peeled and coarsely chopped

 - 3 large leaves savoy cabbage, center ribs removed

 - salt and pepper, to taste

-- Sauté 2 tablespoons corned beef fat (or butter) and bay leaves in a large saucepan over medium high heat about 2 minutes.
-Stir in parsnips and onions.
-Add 3 cups of broth.
+- Sauté 2 tablespoons of butter and bay leaves in a large saucepan over medium-high heat about 2 minutes.
+Stir in the parsnips and onions.
+Add the broth.
 Cover; simmer until parsnips are tender, about 10 minutes.

-- Meanwhile, cut cabbage and corned beef slices crosswise into very thin strips.
-Melt 1 tablespoon fat (or butter) in medium skillet over medium high heat.
-Add cabbage and corned beef.
+- Meanwhile, cut the cabbage and corned beef slices crosswise into very thin strips.
+Melt 1 tablespoon butter in a medium skillet over medium-high heat.
+Add the cabbage and corned beef.
 Sprinkle with salt and pepper.
-Toss until cabbage begins to wilt, about 3 minutes.
+Toss until the cabbage begins to wilt, about 3 minutes.

-- Working in batches, puree soup with bay leaves and cream in blender until smooth.
-Return to same pan.
-Re-warm soup, thinning with more broth if too thick.
+- Working in batches, puree the soup with bay leaves and cream in a blender until smooth.
+Return to the same pan.
+Re-warm the soup, thinning with more broth if too thick.
 Season with salt and pepper.
 Ladle into bowls.
-Mound corned beef and cabbage in center.
+Mound more corned beef and cabbage in the center, to garnish.

 - If using this soup as a first course, it will yield 4 servings.